Begamus/The-Curious-Incident-of-the-Dog-in-the-Night-Time/README.md

 # The-Curious-Incident-of-the-Dog-in-the-Night-Time
 The Curious Incident of the Dog in the Night-Time
-All the sourced are in the file named 'sourced.pdf'
+All the sources are in the file named 'sourced.pdf'